nicholasdille/container-slides/160_gitlab_ci/150_matrix_jobs/exercise.md

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

+??? info "Hint (Click if you are stuck)"
+    Matrix pipelines require the `parallel:matrix` keyword.

 ??? example "Solution (Click if you are stuck)"
     `go.yaml`: